sjaehn/BWidgets/BWidgets/README.md

 }
 ```

 This is all of the magic.
-Now you have to build the helloworld executable.
+Now you can save it build the helloworld executable.

 ### Build: Hello world

-To build this example, you also have compile and link the .c and .cpp of
+To build this example, you should first build the provided libraries from the
-B.Widgets and its Pugl graphics library.
-The path to these files is stored
-in cfiles_xxx.txt (with xxx = x11 for X11) and cppfiles.txt, respectively.
-For the GNU C and C++ compiler for X11-based systems you may call starting
-from your project directory:
+BWidgets subdirectory.
+Call starting from your project directory:
 ```
-mkdir tmp

-cd tmp
+cd BWidgets

-gcc -DPIC -DPUGL_HAVE_CAIRO -std=c99 -fPIC `pkg-config --cflags x11 cairo` $(cat ../cfiles_x11.txt | sed -e 's#^#../BWidgets/#') -c

-g++ -DPIC -DPUGL_HAVE_CAIRO -std=c++11 -fPIC `pkg-config --cflags x11 cairo` ../helloworld.cpp $(cat ../cppfiles.txt | sed -e 's#^#../BWidgets/#') -c
+make bwidgets
 cd ..
+g++ -fPIC -DPIC `pkg-config --cflags x11 cairo` -IBWidgets/include helloworld.cpp -c -o helloworld.o

-g++ -DPIC -DPUGL_HAVE_CAIRO -iquote -std=c++11 -fPIC -Wl,--start-group `pkg-config --libs x11 cairo` tmp/*.o -Wl,--end-group -o helloworld
+g++ BWidgets/build/libbwidgetscore.a.tmp/*.o BWidgets/build/libpugl.a.tmp/*.o BWidgets/build/libcairoplus.a.tmp/*.o helloworld.o `pkg-config --libs x11 cairo` -o helloworld

-rm -rf tmp
 ```

 To see the result, call